LuDeutri/ws281x_stm32/README.md

 # Settings in the .ioc:
+## System clock
 ![grafik](https://github.com/LuDeutri/ws281x_stm32/assets/56504337/ec8e1c6e-852f-4a23-b266-676ce76d7a26)

- * System clock: 72 MHz: Make sure that the timer clock which you are using for your PWM data signal for the leds is also 72 MHz
+ * 72 MHz: Make sure that the timer clock which you are using for your PWM data signal for the leds is also 72 MHz

+You can use an other clock frequence but than you have to adjust the timer settings and the settings in ws281x.h like shown below.

 ## Timer